TopperBB/Arduino-NodeMCU-ESP82886-Mqtt-Client/README.md

 1. Add Additional Board Manager URLs: File -> Preferences.
 Add http://arduino.esp8266.com/stable/package_esp8266com_index.json
 2. Restart Arduino IDE
-3. Arduino IDE 1.6.6 or greater: Tools -> Board -> Board Manager -> Search ESP8266 -> Install
+3. Add ESP8266 Board: Tools -> Board -> Board Manager -> Search ESP8266 -> Install
 4. Select NodeMUC Board: Tools -> Board -> NodeMCU 1.0 (ESP-12E module)
 5. Set Port and Upload Speed: Tools.
 Note, you may need to try different port speeds to sucessfully flash the device.
 Faster is better as each time you upload the code to the NodeMCU you are uploading the complete ROM not just your code.
-6. Set port and port speed: Adruino IDE: Tools

 ##Project Files